 A memorial and funeral service will be held on Thursday, December 26th at the Farmington Funeral Home, 111 W Apache St, Farmington, NM 87401.
 The memorial and visitation will start at 9:00 a.m. and the funeral will be held at 11:00 a.m.
 There will be snacks and beverages at the Farmington Civic Center, 200 W Arrington St, Farmington, NM 87401, beginning at 1:30 p.m.
 The family would love to meet and reminisce with R.K.’s many patients and friends.
 In lieu of flowers, the family requests that those who wish to contribute make donations in R.K.’s memory to the Family Crisis Center in Farmington or to the ACLU, as they are both organizations that were important to R.K.

-To send flowers to Ramanathan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ramanathan Kulothungan Illango, please visit our floral store.